 Google simply refused to “put a ring on it” so to speak.
 About six weeks ago, I made the decision to drop the “Dolan” from my name and return to using “Rae Hoffman” as a result.

 This got me to thinking – as the web continually becomes the point of reference and history for an individual's life, how do women in this new era handle getting married and changing their names?
 It seems we're left with a choice if we don't get married before we have a history and reputation we value – keep our former name or lose our history on the web.
 I'm not sure why this dilemma isn't talked about more.
 I'm not sure why it isn't (or doesn't appear to be) on Google's radar.

 Google authorship markup is definitely a step in a helpful direction.
 But even though Google is moving in the direction of allowing us to build trust attached to a single Google profile that we could update the name of, it would only help in regards to the content we've personally authored – not the content that has been authored ABOUT us.
 And even then, we don't know if authorship will help the issue of combining results for both names in the reputation SERPs.

-This is a not heavily talked about, but very real problem that will only become larger the more dependence we as a world have on the Internet to showcase our reputation and career history or let us research someone else’s.
-It’s uncharted territory in a new age.
+This is not heavily talked about, but a very real problem that will only become larger the more dependence we as the world have on the Internet to showcase our reputation and career history or let us research someone else's.
+It's uncharted territory in a new age.
 How do we handle – and find a solution for – the problem?